 If you enjoyed this post, please consider sharing it on social media.

-Even people who are Christian or otherwise religious need an ethical code because religious people disagree on the way to approach various ethical situations.
+Even people who are Christian or otherwise religious need an ethical code.
+That is because religious people disagree on the way to approach various ethical situations.
 Even Christ’s disciples disagreed about ethical issues.
 Having a clear ethical code can help people better adjudicate ethical disputes.

 We can recognize that someone is behaving in a less than moral way and still have compassion on them.

-Any person in any political party can learn to behave in a politically wise way, unless their party or leaders is inherently driven by fear, prejudice, and hate.
+Any person in any political party can learn to behave in a politically wise way.
+The exception to this would be a party whose leaders are inherently driven by prejudice and hate.